INDRA Knowledge Graph

 How to Connect

-Configure your MCP-compatible AI client to connect to this server.
-The configuration varies slightly by client:
+Configure your MCP-compatible AI client to connect to this server:

 claude_desktop_config.json